 Knowing how to identify shark tooth marks can be helpful for forensic anthropologists so they can discern them from other marks that might help with criminal investigations.

 Winburn said what distinguishes the marks from those made by terrestrial carnivores such as coyotes or bears is that shark teeth leave striations — ridges, furrows or linear marks — while terrestrial carnivores leave marks that look more like punctures.

 She worked with Michala Stock, a forensic anthropologist at the lab, and George Burgess, the director of the Florida Program for Shark Research and International Shark Attack File at the Florida Museum of Natural History, to examine six Florida cases that showed similar marks and determine whether they were left by sharks.

-The remains were generally found off of Florida’s Atlantic coastline and Gulf coastline.
+The remains were found off of Florida’s Atlantic and Gulf coasts.
 The group published its findings in a paper in the Journal of Forensic Sciences.

 Burgess said having only the bones to work with made gathering information more difficult.

 “First of all, there’s no flesh, so you don’t have any bite marks,” he said.
 “Now all you have is whatever marks teeth might have made on the bone.”